 Workshops show Deep Learning and Artificial Intelligence potential for the Eastern Partnership

 During the past few years, there has been enormous progress in the fields of Deep Learning and Artificial Intelligence (AI), with huge potential for use in medicine and industry.
 To deepen knowledge among its Eastern Partnership (EaP) partners, the EaPConnect project organised two workshops, on Data Mining / Deep Learning and on Containers in High-Performance Computing (HPC).
+The workshops were part of an award by the Enlighten Your Research Eastern Partnership programme to distribute knowledge about AI and machine learning.
 The workshops were held in conjunction with HPC Summit week, in Ljubljana on 28 May to 1 June, to allow discussions between experts from EaP and EU countries.

 EaP potential for Deep Learning and AI

 Deep Learning and AI technologies that are implemented in software and properly trained on large amounts of datasets are crucial to tackle various challenges in industry, medical diagnosis, quality control, marketing, internet services, gaming, the entertainment industry, etc. However, serious obstacles still prevent their widespread use: